 Representatives from 13 Arab countries, the Tunisian Ministry for Women, Family and Childhood, and the Coalition of Women MPs from Arab Countries Combating Violence Against Women gathered in Tunis for a two-day summit on 16 and 17 November.
 The summit, supported by Westminster Foundation for Democracy (WFD), took stock of recent progress made in Tunisia and Lebanon […]

 WFD has been working in Tunisia since 2011.
-WFD’s programmes in Tunisia have engaged with the Tunisian Legislature on supporting constitutional drafting and strengthening the oversight and legislative roles of the institution.
+WFD’s programmes in Tunisia have engaged with the Tunisian Legislature on supporting constitutional drafting and strengthening the oversight and legislative and representative roles of the institution.
 WFD has also worked with the Tunisian political parties, at both party to party and cross-party levels, on women and youth leadership and has implemented efforts to strengthen the civil society on policy influencing and policy making.
-WFD’s most recent programme in Tunisia started on April 2019 and aims at continuing working with the Tunisian Parliament on the skills needed to perform the parliamentary functions.
-The on-going programme also has a focus on the benefits of parliamentary regional and international cooperation.
+WFD’s most recent programme in Tunisia started on April 2021 and aims at making our knowledge and expertise available for the process of building an inclusive and participatory democracy laying on democracy values and rule of law.
+The on-going programme also has a focus on the benefits of sharing experiences, best practices and lessons learnt with regional and international counterparts.

-Our engagement in Tunisia is guided by the common vision that parliaments are key democratic institutions that must meet the citizens needs by being (i) responsive to the public, (ii) transparent in how they operate, and (iii) effective and capable of contributing towards a stable and more prosperous society.
+Our engagement in Tunisia is guided by the common vision that in democracies laying on rule of law, capable political and civil society institutions must meet the citizens needs by being (i) responsive to the public, (ii) transparent in how they operate, and (iii) effective and capable of contributing towards a stable and more prosperous society.